Law proposed modern antisemitism punishable in France

 Two French politicians proposed a law to make „renewed forms of antisemitism” illegal in the country.
 The law would make terrorist apologism, denying Israel’s existence, and the comparison of Jews or Israel to the Holocaust punishable.

-French MP for the Eighth constituency for French residents overseas, Caroline Yadan, and former Equality Minister and National Assembly member Aurore Bergé filed the bill on last Wednesday, October 30, reports The Jerusalem Post.
+French MP for the Eighth constituency for French residents overseas, Caroline Yadan, and former Equality Minister and National Assembly member Aurore Bergé filed the bill last Wednesday, October 30, reports The Jerusalem Post.

 It proposes a new law that would codify renewed forms of antisemitism, which manifest in three axes: terrorist apologism (the veneration of Hamas), denying Israel’s existence or right to exist, or calling for the destruction of Israel, and the comparison of Jews to Nazis or Israel to the Holocaust.